-Job Title Law Student - In-House in Memphis, TN **
+Job Title Law Student - Public Interest in Cookeville, TN **

 Company Children's Defense Fund